NERC-CEH/data-science-toolbox/about_this_project/using_r.md

 For methods developed in `R`, documentation will often take the form of an `R Markdown` document, `Quarto` document, or package `vignette`.
 For inclusion in the Environmental Data Science Toolbox, however, methods are presented as Jupyter `.ipynb` notebooks, which can be executed using an R kernel.
 The approach is used so methods developed in `R`, `Python` and other languages are all visible in the same interface, promoting cross-language method discovery and knowledge sharing.

-For methods developed in R the normal approach to documenting the method is to have an rmarkdown or vignette.
-For inclusion into the toolbox we need a Jupyter .ipynb file, which can be run with an R kernel.
-The approach is used to allow having methods developed in R and Python and other languages all visible in a similar interface, promoting cross-language method discovery and knowledge sharing.

 The guidance below describes how to make an R-based method available as a runnable Jupyter notebook, including the required R and Jupyter setup, dependency management, and registration of an R kernel.